“Casting all your care upon Him, for He cares for you.”

 “Besides the other things, what comes upon me daily: my deep concern for all the churches” (2 Corinthians 11:28).

-Martha expresses the bad sense of the word “care” when Jesus came for a visit,
+Martha expressed the bad sense of the word “care” when Jesus came for a visit,

 “Now it happened as they went that He entered a certain village; and a certain woman named Martha welcomed Him into her house.
 And she had a sister called Mary, who also sat at Jesus’ feet and heard His word.
 But Martha was distracted with much serving, and she approached Him and said, ‘Lord, do You not care that my sister has left me to serve alone?
 Therefore tell her to help me.’
 And Jesus answered and said to her, ‘Martha, Martha, you are worried and troubled about many things.
 But one thing is needed, and Mary has chosen that good part, which will not be taken away from her'” (Luke 10:38-42).

 Martha allowed her household duties to distract her from a more important priority.
 Mary sat at the feet of Jesus to listen to the Word.
-Martha allowed lesser concerns to get in the way of greater concerns.
-She majored on minors and minored on majors.
+Martha allowed lesser concerns to get in the way of more significant matters.
+She majored in minors and minored in majors.
 Paul challenges the Philippians to free themselves from anxiety by prayer,

 “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6-7).

 God is willing and able to carry our heaviest burden.